Rafael-Ramosc/menu-control/README.md

 - [x] Create a "common" for functions like to create format of the text or maybe some pre existing crates that could help me with this.
 - [] Create a way to persist the data using json.
+- [] Create configuration menu
+- [] use a terminal library to make the menu more interactive. (crossterm??)